timmy-schmid/CLI-MovieBookingSystem/README.md

 4. **WHAT IF I ACCIDENTALLY ADDED FILES BUT ADDED TO THE WRONG PLACE?**

-* E.g. You accidentally added to master but wanted to add to your branch (haven't committed yet) --> UNDO action by using: reset <file>
+* E.g. You accidentally added to master but wanted to add to your branch (haven't committed yet) --> UNDO action by using: git reset <file>

 ### Working with Gradle